ansys/pyansys-heart/README.rst

      .. code:: bash

         # dependencies for local doc building
-        python -m pip install .[doc]
+        python -m pip install -e .[doc]
         # dependencies needed for (unit) testing
-        python -m pip install .[tests]
+        python -m pip install -e .[tests]

-6. You may verify your development version by running all or a set of unit-tests:
+6. You may verify your development version by running all or a set of tests:

     .. code:: bash

-        python -m pip install .[tests]
+        python -m pip install -e .[tests]

         # run quick tests
         python -m pytest -v -m "not requires_fluent and not local"